J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 If you cannot ping or ssh the jetson (should be "ping 192.168.55.1" and "ssh nvidia@192.168.55.1", though check README.txt on l4t removable device (connected by ethernet and microusb) and run "ifconfig" on jestson to confirm)..

 ..then there is likely a mixup between the three operating systems.
-Try running "arp -an" "nmcli g" "route -n" on each device to verify (or divine) which have each other's addresses and which don't
+Try running "arp -an" "nmcli g" "route -n" "ip route show" on each device to verify (or divine) which have each other's addresses and which don't.

 If you're like me, the jetson can be ssh'd by the Mac but not the vm on the mac.
 How I solved this was to remove the l4t connection from the network preferences in Mac.
 Power down the jetson, open the VM and then power on the jetson again.
 The l4t should dock now in the VM instead of in the Mac os.
 Set a new usb ethernet connection (do every time) to 192.168.55.2 subnet mask 255.255.255.0 (as described in the l4t README.txt).
 Though it may still not appear in the arp table, it should be pingable from this connection, and vice versa from the jetson.

+UPDATE: trying to reconnect later failed, so I set static ip addresses as described above (in etc/network/interfaces and run/network/ifstate), see here for more info:https://unix.stackexchange.com/questions/50602/cant-ifdown-eth0-main-interface

+However, I couldn't completely avoid NetworkManager as it seems the extension pack for bridged wifi relies on it, so I use the NetworkManager for the ethernet connection and "sudo ifup <usb>" for the usb connection - confusing enough?
+Connect to ethernet automatically and disconnect the automatic connections for usb, and "sudo ifup" your static address.

+Still this wouldn't work until I enabled port forwarding as described in troubleshooting this most helpful site (follow link within): http://www.microhowto.info/troubleshooting/troubleshooting_the_routing_table.html.
+It should ping by now.

 Now, we can feasibly transfer the package by running the jetpack installer but not flashing or installing partitions and etc. as these were successful.
 But, supposedly we need to do this while in force recovery mode, and placing the device like so causes the device to no longer be pingable from the vm.
 Well, I simply tried to transfer the package (not the flash and partitioning) without being in force recovery mode and found it worked.